 Spokesperson: Hey everyone, thanks for coming.
 We’re really looking to revitalize the Lay’s brand in Thailand, and we think we’ve found the flavor to make it happen.
 Bacon…

 Executive: That’s genius, everyone loves bacon, put that out to the masses and we’ll be selling chips like crazy!

 Spokesperson: Wait sir, I wasn’t finished.
 I said, bacon…cheese…

 Executive: Listen, you’ve got me sold already, wow wee, I thought you had me at bacon, but bacon and cheese?
 That’s two things everyone can love!
 You’re gonna get a helluva promotion for this son, let me tell…

 Spokesperson: LET ME FINISH!
 Bacon cheese…SEAWEED potato chips!

 Executive: …eh fuck it, make the chip.
-I don’t really care anymore.
+My wife’s divorcing me, I don’t really care anymore.

 And then it happened.
 Ugh.
 Why can’t you make a normal American potato chip flavor, like biscuits and gravy?